Rameswaree/rg-mylaps-carsimulation/README.md

  1. If the file is empty, then the program ends with the message "Empty file.
 Please provide a file with valid data!!".
  2. If the file is not present, it would throw NullPointerException.
  3. If the data was typed incorrectly, say, the lap has a value lesser than its previous lap in the "passingtime" column, then the program ends with the message "Duration of lap number {lapNumber} is negative.
 Please check input!" .
  4. With proper data being fed, the message displayed will be "Winner is kart number {winner}.
 The fastest lap is lap number {lapNumber} starting at {startTime}.
 The duration of the lap is {duration} seconds." .
 Depending upon the time interval, the message also changes accordingly.
 After this, the program terminates.

-Total time taken to complete this task is around 5 hours.